Skip to content

 Basic Feasible Solution

-Given a basis B\mathcal{B}, we can define a basic feasible solution (BFS) as a solution where the basic variables are determined by solving the system BxB+NxN=bBx_B + Nx_N = b.
-Usually the non-basic variables are set to their bounds or to 00, if unbounded.
-Moreover, for the solution to be optimal, we are interested in the following assignments for the non-basic variables:
+Given a basis B\mathcal{B}, we can define a basic solution (BS) as a solution where the basic variables are determined by solving the system BxB+NxN=bBx_B + Nx_N = b while the non-basic variables are usually set to their bounds or to 00, if unbounded.
+To be considered a basic feasible solution (BFS), the solution must also satisfy the bounds lxul \leq x \leq u.
+This corresponds to the following assignments:

 Variable TypeValue in BFS